Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Political Consistency of Model Answers

 \section{Political Consistency of Model Answers}

-This section aims to understand to what extent the models' answers also exhibit political consistency --- i.e.,\ constitute an \enquote{worldview} by virtue of taking the same stance on statements related to one another within policy domains, and overall showing a good fit with one political leaning.
+This section aims to understand to what extent the models' answers also exhibit political consistency -- i.e.,\ constitute a \enquote{worldview} by virtue of taking the same stance on statements related to one another within policy issues, and overall showing a good fit with one political leaning.
 We only include statements that pass all reliability tests.